How to protect yourself and your family

 How to recognize a harmful algal bloom

 Harmful algal blooms may look like pea soup, green or blue paint, or have a scum layer or mats/foam floating on the surface.
 The water may also appear in shades of green, blue-green, yellow, brown, or red.
-Visit the HABS photo gallery for examples of blooms in Utah.
+Visit the HABS photo gallery (in the HABs menu) for examples of blooms in Utah.